rpavlik/FlexKalman/src/FlexKalman/Kalman-README.md

 Should *not* contain the filter state - that separate object is kept separately and passed as a parameter as needed.
 It may contain some state (member variables) of its own if required - typically configuration parameters, etc.

 - `using State = YourStateType`
-	- used for convenience and reducing the number of required parameters to `FlexibleKalmanFilter<>`
+  - used for convenience.
 - `void predictState(State & state, double dt)`
-	- Called by `FlexibleKalmanFilter::predict(dt)`, should update the state to the predicted state after an elapsed `dt` seconds.
+  - Called by `flexkalman::predict(dt)`, should update the state to the predicted state after an elapsed `dt` seconds.
 Often uses the convenience free function `predictErrorCovariance`.
+Make this const, if you can.
 - `Matrix<n, n> getStateTransitionMatrix(State const&, double dt) const`
 	- Gets the state transition matrix *A* that represents the process model's effects on the state over the given time interval.
 You may choose to use this to update the state within `predictState()` (if manual computation is not more efficient). *Optional, but recommended*: **required** if `predictErrorCovariance` is used in `predictState()`
 - `Matrix<n, n> getSampledProcessNoiseCovariance(double dt)`